-Reimbursements through June 30, 2022 (Column K)
+Reimbursements Inception to June 30, 2023 (actual) (Column K)

-This column presents total reimbursements for the period from inception through June 30, 2022, which agrees with the sum of project related revenues from Column B in Schedule 1.
+This column presents total reimbursements for the period from inception through June 30, 2023, which agrees with the sum of project related revenues from Column B in Schedule 1.
 Project related revenues consist of other agencies' share of Measure M2 costs, right-of-way leases, proceeds on sale of assets held for resale, donated assets held for resale, transfers in and miscellaneous revenue.
 Such revenues are distributed to the related projects based on project amounts accumulated in the project job ledger.
 Reimbursements for oversight and annual audits agree with the principal balance of the amount advanced from the Orange County Unified Transportation Trust (OCUTT) to cover administrative costs for salaries and benefits exceeding more than one percent of revenues.

-Net M2 Cost (Column N)
+Net M2 Cost Inception to June 30, 2023 (actual) (Column L)